Guptas slam ‘hate speech’ as S.Africa graft scandal broils

 The statement was printed across a double-page spread in The New Age — the pro-government paper they own — under the headline “Gupta family: The Inconvenient Truth”.

-“It is absurd to suggest that we benefit from government business when only less than one percent of the (family’s) business is with the South African government.”
+“It is absurd to suggest that we benefit from government business when only less than one percent of the (family’s) business is with the South African government,” it said.

-The statement listed the three Gupta brothers’ interests in mining, engineering, technology, media and property, and said they employ 5,000 staff after starting in 1993 with a marketing company in a Johannesburg garage.
+The three Gupta brothers said they employ 5,000 staff in mining, engineering, technology, media and property businesses built up from a small marketing company based in a Johannesburg garage.

-The statement comes after deputy finance minister Mcebisi Jonas said that they offered him the top job in the treasury last year.
+The statement came after deputy finance minister Mcebisi Jonas said that they offered him the top job in the treasury last year.

-He said he rejected the offer, but several other ministerial appointment have been widely reported as being due to the Guptas.
+Jonas said he rejected the offer, but several other ministerial appointments have been widely reported as being due to the Guptas.

-The ruling African National Congress (ANC), which led the struggle to end apartheid, began a three-day meeting of its national executive committee on Friday, where the Gupta controversy is likely to dominate.
+The ruling African National Congress (ANC), which led the struggle to end apartheid, began a three-day meeting of its national executive committee (NEC) on Friday near Pretoria.

-But opposition parties are hoping to make gains in local polls this year as anger grows over lack of racial transformation since the end of white rule, soaring unemployment and high inflation.
+But opposition parties are hoping to make gains in the local polls this year as anger grows over lack of racial transformation in two decades since the end of white rule, soaring unemployment and high inflation.